samvtran/react-sortable-items/README.md

 ```

+# Notes
 The `isDraggable` property on sortable items lets you selectively disable sorting if, for example, there's invalid data.

 Putting the `is-isolated` class on any element in a sortable item will keep it from ever triggering a sort.

-Use `sortData` on items to pass data through to the `onSort` callback.
+Use the `sortData` property on sortable items to pass data through to the `onSort` callback.

 # TODO
 - [ ] Horizontal sorting